-Any eligible employer that has been continuously enrolled in the SHOP Exchange may maintain enrollment in the SHOP Exchange regardless of the number of employees.379 Employers that enter as eligible employers in the SHOP Exchange are "grandfathered" in to SHOP eligibility until they dis-enroll from the SHOP Exchange or fail to meet eligibility criteria unrelated to the employee count.
+Any eligible employer that has been continuously enrolled in the SHOP Exchange may maintain enrollment in the SHOP Exchange regardless of the number of employees.
+Employers that enter as eligible employers in the SHOP Exchange are "grandfathered" in to SHOP eligibility until they dis-enroll from the SHOP Exchange or fail to meet eligibility criteria unrelated to the employee count.

-• Rhode Island State Law requires the size of a small employer to be re-determined annually.380 However, the SHOP Exchange may not determine an employer ineligible, even if the number of employees at the employer increases beyond 50, so long as the employer is continuously enrolled in the SHOP Exchange.381 b.
-The employer must offer SHOP coverage to all full-time employees382 c.
-The employer's principal business address or an eligible employees' primary worksite must be located in the SHOP Exchange service area (the State of Rhode Island)
+Rhode Island State Law requires the size of a small employer to be re-determined annually.
+However, the SHOP Exchange may not determine an employer ineligible, even if the number of employees at the employer increases beyond 50, so long as the employer is continuously enrolled in the SHOP Exchange.

+b.
+The employer must offer SHOP coverage to all full-time employees c.
+The employer's principal business address or an eligible employees' primary worksite must

 To participate in the SHOP, eligible small employers must offer coverage through the SHOP to all full-time employees.
-Employers are permitted to self-attest that all full-time employees are offered coverage through the SHOP.383
+Employers are permitted to self-attest that all full-time employees are offered coverage through the SHOP.